 • Drag and Drop: This setting enables support for drag and drop.
 Select an object, such as a file, from the host or guest and directly copy or open it on the guest or host.
-Multiple per-VM drag and drop modes allow restricting access in either direction.
+Multiple drag and drop modes for a VM enable restricting of access in either direction.